-- [25] Under section 338(4) of the Act, the Board may order any party to the appeal to pay to any other party to the appeal any or all of the costs incurred by the other party in respect of the appeal. - [26] The Board has adopted the approach taken by the District Court to costs on appeal. - [27] The Registrar did not appear or take any action with regard to the appeal.
-As such, there is no question regarding costs.
+- [25] Under section 338(4) of the Act the Board may order any party to the appeal to pay to any other party to the appeal any or all of the costs incurred by the other party in respect of the appeal. - [26] The Board has adopted the approach taken by the District Court to costs on appeal. - [27] The Registrar did not seek leave to appear or take any steps in the appeal.
+As such, no costs order will be made.